One Big Beautiful Bill Act Summary: What High-Income Households Need to Know

 State and Local Taxes (SALT)

 State and local tax deductions are also a consideration with the One Big Beautiful Bill Act.
-Under this provision, the cap increased from $10,000 to $40,000 from 2025 through 2029, with phases for inflation.
+Under this provision, the cap increased from $10,000 to $40,000 through 2029, with phases for inflation.
 In 2030, filers can expect SALT to revert to $10,000.

 The phase-out begins at a modified adjusted gross income (MAGI) of $500,000 for single filers with an upper cap of $600,000.